anskarl/LoMRF/README.md

 In order to build LoMRF from source, you need to have Java 7 and [sbt](http://www.scala-sbt.org/) installed in your system.
 Furthermore, LoMRF build depends on the [auxlib](https://github.com/anskarl/auxlib) (v0.1-SNAPSHOT), as well as to [lp_solve](http://lpsolve.sourceforge.net), [Gurobi](http://www.gurobi.com/) and [OscaR](http://oscarlib.bitbucket.org/).

-1. To clone and publish localy the auxlib project, type the following commands:
+Step 1.
+To clone and publish localy the auxlib project, type the following commands:

 ```
 $ git clone https://github.com/anskarl/auxlib.git